 Helping Children with TBI Succeed in School by Janet Tyler, PhD

-While children and adolescents with traumatic brain injury (TBI) are often faced with many cognitive, academic, and behavioral challenges after their injury, parents can employ many strategies to help ensure that their child has the best possible chance of succeeding in school.
-First and foremost, following a TBI a child should be referred to the school system for a comprehensive evaluation for special education services.
+While adolescents and children with TBI or traumatic brain injury are often faced with many cognitive, academic, and behavioral challenges after their injury, parents can employ many strategies to help ensure that their child has the best possible chance of succeeding in school.
+First and foremost, following children with TBI should be referred to the school system for a comprehensive evaluation for special education services.

 Services offered under IDEA include, but are not limited to, specially designed instruction, occupational therapy, speech-language therapy, physical therapy, recreation therapy, psychological services, counseling services, and social work services.
 A 504 Plan generally includes accommodations such as extended time to complete assignments and tests, provision of notes for class lectures, preferential seating in the classroom, and special materials such as large print books.